-In the absence of a federal limit for lead in spices, and in an effort to promote global harmonization with existing limits for lead in the EU, ASTA recommends the following levels as maximum levels for lead in spices and dried herbs.
+In the absence of a federal limit for lead in spices, and in an effort to promote global harmonization with existing limits for lead in the EU, ASTA recommends the following levels as maximum levels for lead in spices.

 Type of Spice (Dried) Level (ppm)

 Fruit spices 0.60

 Seed spices 0.90

 Bud spices 1.0

 Flower pistil spices 1.0

 Root and rhizome spices 1.50

 Bark spices 2.0

+Herbs 2.0

 Table 1.
-Industry guidance levels for lead in spices and dried herbs.
+Industry guidance levels for lead in spices.